pytorch/benchmark/userbenchmark/ADDING_USERBENCHMARKS.md

 Let's suppose the name of your benchmark is `test-userbenchmark`.

 We only require users to implement one function in their `run.py`: `def run(args: List[str]): ...`.
-We expect this function should output a *TorchBench userbenchmark metrics json* file in the `$REPO/.userbenchmark/test-userbenchmark/metrics-yyyyMMddHHmmss.json`.
+We expect this function would output a *TorchBench userbenchmark metrics json* file in the `$REPO_ROOT/.userbenchmark/test-userbenchmark/metrics-yyyyMMddHHmmss.json`.
 Where `yyyyMMddHHmmss` is the time when the metrics file is generated.

 Here is an example of the metrics json file: